 How do features and limits compare side by side?

 In our testing, the prompt library proved especially useful when switching between tools.
-If you’ve built reliable prompts in ChatGPT, you can save the NotebookLM-friendly versions in Kortex and reuse them, rather than retyping.
+If you’ve built reliable prompts in ChatGPT, you can save the Gemini Notebook-friendly versions in Kortex and reuse them, rather than retyping.
 The web-clipping feature also speeds up getting sources in, capturing articles straight into a notebook.

 New to it?
 Start with a beginner walkthrough of the extension, or grab ready-made prompts for grounded research.